 Vehicle speed in mph.
-Only visible with the IQDM-P.

 THROTTLE

 Indicates the position of the accelerator pedal from 0% (pedal not pressed) between 95 and 100% (pedal fully pressed).
 This item can be monitored when the key switch is in the ON or OFF position.